ctfpilot/ctfp/README.md

 cd ctfp
 ```

-First you need to initialize the platform configuration for your desired environment (test, dev, prod):
+First, you need to initialize the platform configuration for your desired environment (test, dev, prod):

 ```bash
 ./ctfp.py init